1001 - Public Communications

 4. Advertises any product or service not permitted to minors by law;

-6. Presents a clear and present likelihood that, either because of the content or the manner of distribution, it will cause a material and substantial disruption of the proper and orderly operation and discipline of the school or school activities, will cause the commission of unlawful acts or the violation of lawful school regulations;
+6. Presents a clear and present likelihood that, either because of its content or the manner of distribution, it will cause a material and substantial disruption of the proper and orderly operation and discipline of the school or school activities, will cause the commission of unlawful acts, or the violation of lawful school regulations;

 7. Promote private businesses without educational relevance; or